Request a quote (225) 412-7758

 Not exactly.

 A house maid is often used as a general or older-fashioned term for someone who helps clean a home.
 A maid service usually refers to a more defined service offering.
-In current search behavior, people often use both terms interchangeably, but the service model matters more than the label.
+In current searches, people often use both terms interchangeably, but I believe the service model matters more than the label.

 If the real goal is consistent home upkeep, it usually makes more sense to compare structured recurring cleaning options than to focus only on the term itself.

-Is a house maid the same as a cleaning service?
+What is the difference between a house maid and a professional cleaning service?

 Compare the Right Cleaning Option for Your Home